|

 But you wouldn’t necessarily know that from walking around the neighborhood.
 On storefronts, murals, café chalkboards, and especially the iconic Sunset Junction sign, it often appears as “Silverlake” — one word, stylized and a little rebellious.

-Why?
-Partly branding, partly laziness, and partly a reflection of the area’s creative streak.
 “Silverlake” feels sleeker and more modern — more record label than municipal designation.
 Some say it mirrors the trend of flattening names (like “Hollywoodland” becoming just “Hollywood”) while others argue it’s just graphic design efficiency: one word fits better on a sign or logo.

 Ask a local and they’ll likely shrug — both spellings are used interchangeably.
 But longtime residents, real estate listings, and those who really care about city planning will stick with “Silver Lake.”